TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.draft2.md

 }
 ~~~

-### The `module` pattern - IIFEs
+### The module pattern - IIFEs

 <div class="lesson-note lesson-note--warning" markdown="1" >

-ECMAScript 6 itroduced a new JavaScript feature called "modules" - which are a set of syntax for importing and exporting code between different Javascript files.
+ECMAScript 6 introduced a new JavaScript feature called "modules" - which are a set of syntax for importing and exporting code between different Javascript files.
 While they are important and powerful, they are covered a bit later in the curriculum.
 We are not talking about them in this section.

 </div>

-Often times, you do not need a factory to produce multiple objects - instead, you are using them to wrap sections of code together, hiding the variables and functions that you do not need elsewhere as private.
+Oftentimes, you do not need a factory to produce multiple objects - instead, you are using it to wrap sections of code together, hiding the variables and functions that you do not need elsewhere as private.
 This is easily achievable by wrapping your factory function in parentheses and immediately calling (invoking) it.
-This immediate function call is commonly refered to as an Immediately Invoked Function Expression (duh) or IIFE in short.
+This immediate function call is commonly referred to as an Immediately Invoked Function Expression (duh) or IIFE in short.
 This pattern of wrapping a factory function inside an IIFE is called the module pattern.

 ~~~javascript
 const calculator = (function () {